CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on the internet.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to contribute to society they can put it on Github.
+Git helps you to see the history of the codes you write.
+Github helps you to store your code by working as a cloud service.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+It makes a copy without affecting the source.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+It downloads and creates a local copy of the repository.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send a file over the internet to someone who approves the changes you made.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see the list of the commits you made.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to Github.

 ## Question 14